Saba (island): Geography and ecology

 Saba is a small island at 13 sqkm in size and roughly circular in shape.
 It lies north-west of Sint Eustatius and south-west of Saint Barthélemy and Sint Maarten.
-The terrain is generally mountainous, and the centre of the island is dominated by its volcanic peak, Mount Scenery, which stands 870 m above sea level.
+The terrain is generally mountainous, and the center of the island is dominated by its volcanic peak, Mount Scenery, which stands 870 m above sea level.
 Off the north coast lies the much smaller Green Island.

 Saba is the northernmost active volcano in the Lesser Antilles Volcanic Arc chain of islands.
-At 870 m, Mount Scenery is also the highest point within the Kingdom of the Netherlands.
-The island is composed of a single rhombus-shaped volcano measuring 4.6 km east to west and 4.0 km north to south The oldest dated rocks on Saba are around 400,000 years old, and the most recent eruption was shortly before the 1630s European settlement.
-Between 1995 and 1997, an increase in local seismic activity was associated with a 7–12 C rise in the temperature of the hot springs on the island's northwest and southeast coasts.
+At 870 meter, Mount Scenery is also the highest point within the Kingdom of the Netherlands.
+The island is composed of a single rhombus-shaped volcano measuring 4.6 km east to west and 4.0 km north to south.
+The oldest dated rocks on Saba are around 400,000 years old, and the most recent eruption was shortly before the 1630s European settlement.
+Between 1995 and 1997, an increase in local seismic activity was associated with a 7–12 C-change rise in the temperature of the hot springs on the island's northwest and southeast coasts.

 The Saban anole is endemic to the island.

 Being an island, Saba is home to a number of endemic species including the Saban black iguana (Iguana iguana melanoderma), Red-bellied racer (Alsophis rufiventris), Saban anole (Anolis sabanus), and Lesser Antillean funnel-eared bat (Natalus stramineus stramineus).
 However, several non-native species have settled on the island, including the Underwood's spectacled tegu (Gymnophthalmus underwoodi), brahminy blind snake (Indotyphlops braminus), and non-native iguanas, all of which are believed to have arrived on cargo shipments from Sint Maarten.